liton10/calculate/README.md

 How it works:

-Step 1: Copy .env.example file to .env
+Copy .env.example file to .env

 Generate a key file and put it to .env (php artisan key:generate)